CAUTION - PLEASE READ

 What metal do you use?

-For some designs, silver does not provide enough resistance.
-For these designs, we use brass or steel (which are much stronger metals).
+For some designs, silver does not provide enough resistance. for these designs, we use brass or steel, both are much stronger metals.

-Because Silver naturally tarnishes by oxidation, we also plate some of our cufflinks with rhodium, a rare, precious and super resistant metal.
-So that your cufflinks remain shiny and slick at all times.
+Silver naturally tarnishes by oxidation, so we plate some of our cufflinks with rhodium, a rare, precious and super resistant metal that keeps your cufflinks shiny and slick.

 We can also cast our cufflinks in 18k white gold to provide the unique color and resistance of that other precious metal.